akramhussein/SimpleHDR/PROJECT-NOTES.md

 SaveFile()
 ----------
-Find appropriate implement functionality to save files and for better workflow Currently running grab frame --> save frame in loop, a bit inefficient
+Find appropriate  way to implement functionality to save files and for better workflow Currently running grab frame --> save frame in loop, a bit inefficient